RohitkuDwivedi/IOT-Lamp/README.md

-# esp32
+# IOT-Lamp
-Arduino codes for ESP32
+This project uses Esp32 to create a lamp which can be remotely from any where using adafruit dashboard
-### 1)ESP32Lamp
+### REQUIREMENTS
-This is a basic code to create a mqtt controlled lamp connect to WiFi -> connect to mqtt -> turn led on/off on msg
+1) ESP32 micro controller
+2) an led
+3) Adafruit account (with a feed)

+##### you can use relay instead of led and controll any electrical device with this,provided you have a relay of proper rating(AC/DC and curent)